Liverpool 0-3 Nottingham Forest: Virgil van Dijk points to 'very bad' atmosphere at club after Anfield loss

 Liverpool captain Virgil van Dijk reflected on a "very bad" atmosphere after his side's 3-0 loss at home to Nottingham Forest.

-Following a bright start at Anfield by Arne Slot's side, Forest scored a controversial set-piece goal against the run of play, where Dan Ndoye was adjudged not to be interfering with Alisson's line of sight as Murillo struck the opener.
-The visitors had a second goal disallowed for handball minutes later.

-Things went from bad to worse 39 seconds after the restart when Nicolo Savona doubled Forest's lead and Morgan Gibbs-White's thumping late finish left Liverpool to slump to their second consecutive defeat by a three-goal margin in as many weeks and left them in the bottom half of the table.
+Liverpool slumped to their second consecutive defeat by a three-goal margin in as many weeks and left them in the bottom half of the table, after a dismal run of six losses in their last seven games Premier League games.

 - Liverpool 0-3 Nottingham Forest - report & highlights